 INFJ, if you’re struggling with depression, know that I understand what you’re going through.
 It’s not easy, and there will be dark moments.
 But through acceptance and support, you can get better.
 I believe you can!

-Have you struggled with depression?
+Do you experience depression?
 What helps you?
-Let me know in the comments.
+Let me know in the comments below.

 You might like: